WearifulCupid0/discord.js-together/README.md

 /**
  * Create a chess invite.
  *
- * @param {Object} options - Thats the only one has a little difference,
- * you can pass parameter "dev" for creating a development chess,
+ * @param {Object} options - You can pass parameter "dev" for creating a development chess,
  * all the other options you can find [here](https://discord.js.org/#/docs/main/stable/typedef/CreateInviteOptions) */
 VoiceChannel.createChessInvite(options)